TÜV Rheinland Worldwide for Quality and Safety

 International orientation of competences and responsibility

 TÜV Rheinland itself also endeavors to provide its acquired competencies and available testing services to companies internationally.
-Management systems are, for example, certified by specially qualified auditors according to globally accepted ISO standards irrespective of whether the customers are located in Germany or Indonesia.
+For example, management systems are certified by specially qualified auditors according to globally accepted ISO standards irrespective of whether the customers are located in Germany or Indonesia.
 This also holds true for classical testing services: Technical vehicle inspection takes place not only throughout Germany but also in Chile, France, Spain and Latvia.
 Of the more than 9 million vehicle inspections that TÜV Rheinland performs annually, nearly 7 million are conducted outside Germany.

 The employees shoulder great responsibility from the implementation of such testing services for human beings, technology and the environment.
 This responsibility expresses itself in the mission statement of TÜV Rheinland as well as in the membership in the United Nations Global Compact.
 TÜV Rheinland joined this alliance for greater sustainability in business back in 2006 and, in addition, confers the International TÜV Rheinland Global Compact Award upon individuals who are especially committed to sustainable business.
 Key issues of the global alliance of companies and organizations are the fight against child labor and corruption, and for higher environmental and social standards in the economy worldwide.